 Decades of research from organizations such as the National Academy of Medicine (formerly the Institute of Medicine) and the American Enterprise Institute have shown that nurse practitioners (NPs) are essential to meeting the nation’s health care needs and that federal statutory and regulatory barriers should be removed to authorize them to practice to the full extent of their education and clinical preparation.
-The American Association of Nurse Practitioners® (AANP) urges the 116th Congress to remove federal barriers that limit patient access to high-quality, cost-effective health care and to ensure that no additional barriers are enacted.
+The American Association of Nurse Practitioners (AANP) urges the 116th Congress to remove federal barriers that limit patient access to high quality, cost-effective health care and to ensure that no additional barriers are enacted.

-NPs are recognized in the MSSP as ACO professionals, yet federal law limits NPs and their patients from being full participants in the program by requiring that a patient receive one primary care service from a primary care physician in order for the patient to count towards the shared savings.
-A recent Centers for Medicare and Medicaid (CMS) regulation created a voluntary alignment pathway, where patients can choose an NP as their primary care provider in an MSSP ACO and be assigned to the ACO without the one primary care visit from a primary care physician per year requirement.
+NPs are recognized in the MSSP as “ACO professionals”, yet federal law limits NPs and their patients from being full participants in the program by requiring that a patient receive one primary care service from a primary care physician in order for the patient to count towards the shared savings.
+A recent CMS regulation created a “voluntary alignment” pathway where patients can choose an NP as their primary care provider in an MSSP ACO and be assigned to the ACO without the one primary care visit from a primary care physician per year requirement.
 However, federal law still contains the physician visit requirement when patients are assigned to an MSSP ACO based on their claims data.
-AANP calls on Congress to pass legislation to improve the way beneficiaries are assigned under the MSSP.
+AANP calls on Congress to pass H.R.
+900 to improve the way beneficiaries are assigned under the MSSP.

 NPs provide the full range of medical care to patients with diabetes, but federal law requires that the NP must send a patient who needs therapeutic shoes to a physician to certify that need.
 Additionally, according to current statute, the certifying physician must be the provider treating the patient’s diabetic condition going forward.
 Delays in treatment, caused by this burdensome statute, jeopardize the health of patients and cause the Medicare program to incur additional costs by requiring the participation of an additional provider.
-AANP calls on Congress to pass legislation to authorize NPs to certify their diabetic patients’ need for therapeutic shoes.
+AANP calls on Congress to pass S. 237/H.R.
+808 to authorize NPs to certify their diabetic patients’ need for therapeutic shoes.

 NPs serve as attending providers and recertify Medicare patients’ eligibility for hospice care.
 However, they are still unable to provide the initial certification of patients for hospice care.
 Instead, they must find a physician to certify initial eligibility at an additional cost.
 A statutory change is needed to authorize NPs to perform the initial certification of hospice eligibility for a patient.
-AANP calls on Congress to pass legislation to authorize hospice care programs to accept initial certification of eligibility orders from NPs for Medicare beneficiaries.
+AANP calls on Congress to pass legislation to authorize hospice care programs to accept initial certification of eligibility orders from nurse practitioners for Medicare beneficiaries.

-NPs are authorized to perform every other required monthly assessment, as well as other medically necessary visits in a SNF.
+NPs are authorized to perform every other required monthly assessment as well as other medically necessary visits in a SNF.
 AANP calls on Congress to urge CMS to issue rulemaking to explicitly authorize NPs to perform admitting examinations and all required patient assessments in SNFs.

-NPs are essential to meeting the increased demand for health care.
-However, nurse education programs are facing extreme budget pressure as Congress wrestles with reducing the federal deficit.
+NPs are essential to meeting the increased demand for health care, however, nurse education programs are facing extreme budget pressure as Congress wrestles with reducing the federal deficit.
 It is critical for Congress to reauthorize and provide sustained, stable funding to maintain nurse education programs.
 Funding must be sufficient to enable these programs to sustain current NP education and faculty preparation programs, support education of advanced practice nurses and fund clinical training programs.

 As the 116th Congress works to address substance use disorder (SUD), it is essential that NPs be fully included in these initiatives.
 NPs across the country are treating patients who suffer from addiction.
 Given recent legislative advances, NPs are now permanently authorized to prescribe medication assisted treatments (MATs) to those patients.
 To date, that authorization has created thousands of access points for treatment.
-NPs are the health care provider of choice for millions of Americans, and it is imperative that patients of NPs have access to this medically necessary treatment.
+As the health care provider of choice for millions of Americans, it is imperative that patients of NPs have access to this medically necessary treatment.
 We further urge Congress to ensure that patients with pain also have access to appropriate pharmaceutical and non-pharmaceutical treatments.

 AANP supports legislation to reform the Medicare Conditions of Participation for hospitals to provide non-discriminatory guidance to hospitals on the evaluation process for NP membership on hospital medical staffs and granting hospital privileges.
 Uniform procedures for medical staffing and privileging can benefit all health professionals and the patients they serve.
 These steps will reinforce the efforts by CMS and many hospitals to improve patient care by including NPs in order to provide more timely and appropriate care, while ensuring a fair marketplace for NPs to practice to the full extent of their education and clinical preparation.

 We firmly believe in the principal that providers should be reimbursed equitably when they provide the same services as other providers, and there should not be reimbursement differentials based on a provider’s licensure.
-Further, as Medicare implements value-based payments, AANP urges Congress and executive agencies to fully include NPs in these new payment models.
+Further, as Medicare implements value-based payments, AANP urges Congress and Executive agencies to fully include NPs in these new payment models.
 NPs are a critical part of the solution to our nation’s health care needs, and AANP looks forward to serving as a resource to create legislative and regulatory pathways for patients to have greater access to care.

 For additional information, please contact the AANP Government Affairs Office at 703-740-2529 or email@example.com.